ITBoomDev/next-types/README.md

 # @itboom/next-types 🚀

-**@itboom/next-types** is a global TypeScript utility that provides strongly-typed, zero-import **props types** for Next.js App Router components.
+**@itboom/next-types** is a global TypeScript utility that provides strongly-typed, **collision-safe** prop types for Next.js App Router components.

-It includes three globally available types — `PageProps`, `LayoutProps`, and `RouteProps` — optimized for use in asynchronous environments where `params` and `searchParams` are promises.
+It includes three globally available types — `NextPageProps`, `NextLayoutProps`, and `NextRouteProps` — optimized for use in asynchronous environments where `params` and `searchParams` are promises.

 ---